Personal Interest Meets Choice and Self-Awareness

 Through an appreciation of their own abilities and ambitions, high school students are encouraged to take ownership of the academic experience, both in and out of the classroom.
 Some may decide to pursue an Advanced Placement or honors track in one subject area while taking a less rigorous path in another.

-These individual choices, which focus students’ academic interests and prepare them for greater selectivity in post-secondary education, are guided by the caring and knowledgeable professionals in GWA’s school and college counseling offices.
+These individual choices, which focus students’ academic interests and prepare them for greater selectivity in post-secondary education, are guided by their advisor, teachers, and the college counseling office.
 Working with students, parents and teachers, our college counselors are available to help tailor the high school years to each student’s needs and aspirations.

 GWA graduates leave us as confident young scholars who are intellectually, socially and emotionally prepared to begin the next chapter of their lives.

 The core of the upper school curriculum begins with our faculty.
 GWA teachers are encouraged to design active learning experiences that engage and challenge students to go beyond information in a textbook and take ownership and agency in their learning.
 Additionally, rich learning experiences are not restricted to the classroom; teachers facilitate a variety of field trips, regularly welcome guest speakers and encourage students to participate in service-learning projects throughout the year.

 More Information About GWA's Upper School Program

-More than 300 students are enrolled in the upper school, and the average class size consists of approximately 20 students.
+More than 300 students are enrolled in the upper school, and classes are usually capped at 16 students.
 Learn more about the GWA upper school program by exploring the categories below.

-GWA offers Advanced Placement classes in every major subject area as well as art, music and computer science.
+GWA offers Advanced Placement classes in 17 subjects, including the arts and computer science.
 Qualifying students may elect to take some AP courses as early as ninth grade.
 AP classes are typically small with an average class size of 10 students.

-Upper school students have access to earn college credit through Georgia's Dual Enrollment Program.
+Upper school students have the opportunity to earn college credit through Georgia's Dual Enrollment Program.
 All Dual Enrollment classes are taught on campus by GWA faculty and allow qualified high school students to earn college and high school credit simultaneously.